allgreed/kasprowicz.pro/content/colab.md

 The above is non-negotiable.
 These are my traits, my character and my creed.
 However below are some preferences that you may find useful - if none of them are acceptable than we're probably not a good fit, if some are them are *not* acceptable we can with high probability arrive at a mutually satisfying arrangement ;)

 - GNU/Linux > Windows + guest GNU/Linux > MacOs > Windows
+- if you don't respect my judgement enough to let me choose my own personal tools how can you respect it in other areas?
 - my ideal work week is 4 days x 7 hours with 1 day remote possibility (that's still 4 days total)
 - cVKi to gówno!!!!!!!